SolutionGuidance/psm/scripts/README.md

   development installation, or testing a pull request or other branch.
 It builds a fresh EAR, blows away the old database contents and builds a new schema, and deploys the EAR.
+* `make-zip-of-documents.sh` builds PDFs of our prose documents for users, administrators, and developers, builds the HTML documentation for our API, and puts together a ZIP file with a table of contents.